 Meanwhile, Item 4 of the Request seeks a spreadsheet of individual certifications, including "the date the certification was issued."
 Item 4 of the Request explicitly asks the Department to de-identify the certification data, but Item 4 of the Request runs up against the same issue the requester in Wagaman faced; the Act's prohibition on release of data is not contingent upon whether the patient can be identified by the release, but rather whether the information relates to individual patients at all.
-Mahon dealt with aggregate numbers that were not based on any individual patient's information and Items 1-3 of the instant Request are seeking aggregate numbers relating only to a practitioner; Item 4 of the Request is seeking information taken from individual certifications.
-2022 Pa.
-Commw.
-LEXIS 136.
-That information, as it relates to individual patients, is explicitly exempt under Section 302(a)(2) of the Act, whether or not the individual is identifiable.
+Mahon dealt with aggregate numbers that were not based on any individual patient's information and Items 1-3 of the instant Request are seeking aggregate numbers relating only to a practitioner; Item 4 of the Request is seeking information taken from individual patients, is explicitly exempt under Section 302(a)(2) of the Act, whether or not the individual is identifiable.
 35 P.S. § 10231.302(a)(2).
 Accordingly, Item 4 of the Request seeks records rendered confidential by the Act, and the Department was not required to provide them.

-2 As the Department notes, the OOR decided essentially the same issues as those presented for Item 1 of the Request in Finnerty; however, the OOR analyzes those issues separately here to account for the rationale set forth by the Commonwealth Court in Mahon.
+$^{^{2}}$ As the Department notes, the OOR decided essentially the same issues as those presented for Item 1 of the Request in Finnerty; however, the OOR analyzes those issues separately here to account for the rationale set forth by the Commonwealth Court in Mahon.